-The condensate heater has a thermal limit switch and power cord attached.
-Remove the screws for the rear access panel from the cabinet and set aside.
-Place the condensate heater in the drain pan as shown in Figure 17.
-Position the end of the plastic drain tube in the pan.
-Make sure tubing isn't kinked, is secure and doesn't touch the heater.
-Plug the heater power cord into the receptacle labeled "vaporizer".
-Secure excess cord with a wire tie, so it doesn't fall into the pan or under the cabinet.
-Reattach the access panel to the back of the cabinet.
+The electric condensate heater has a thermal limit switch and power cord attached.
+To install the heater, remove the screws securing the back cover to the cabinet (see Figure 21) and set the cover aside.
+Place the vaporizer heater in the drain pan as shown and carefully position the end of the plastic drain tube in the pan.
+Make sure the tubing is not kinked and the end is located securely in the pan, so it does not touch the heating element.
+Plug the power cord from the heater into the receptacle labeled "vaporizer" on the lower back wall of the cabinet.
+Secure any excess power cord with a wire tie, so it does not fall into the pan or under the cabinet.
+Reattach the cover to the back of the cabinet.